 - "Kuchibeni" for a goldfish with red lips and a white head

 Besides choosing the color of your new pet, you'll have to pick the variety.
 These are just a few popular goldfish varieties you'll encounter during your search.

 - Common goldfish: This fish is related to the Prussian Carp, only varying in color from its cousin.

 - Black moor: This black goldfish's protruding eyes makes for a great conversation piece in a tank or aquarium.
 You might see this kind of fish labeled as the "popeye" or "dragon-eye" fish in specialty shops.

-- Bubble eye: Large fluid-filled sacks under the eyes make this goldfish worth checking out.
+- Bubble eye: Large fluid-filled sacs under the eyes make this goldfish worth checking out.
 It's like the bloodhound of the fish world, with its droopy-looking expression.

 - Butterfly tail: The dramatic tail on this goldfish makes it look elegant and interesting.

-- Fantail: View fantail goldfish colors from above for the ideal effect.
+- Fantail: The fantail gets its name from the large and flowing split caudal (tail) fin.
+View fantail goldfish colors from above for the ideal effect.

 - Shubunkin: This calico-colored goldfish is one of the most interesting varieties in terms of color.